-I want to start this guide with two important points.
+I want to start this guide on startup incubators with two important points.

 First, Incubators are for startups.
 Not ideas.